uncharted-distil/distil-dev-es/README.md

 # distil-dev-es

-Provides a dockerfile and supporting scripts to generate images containing Redis and ElasticSearch v2.4.
+Provides a dockerfile and supporting scripts to generate images containing ElasticSearch v5.4.
 The image build step uses [distil-ingest](https://github.com/unchartedsoftware/veldt-ingest) to build a [distil](https://github.com/unchartedsoftware/veldt)-ready index from source data; this index is saved as part of the image, allowing for generation of drop-in test container that can be run locally.

 ## Dependencies